 Single sign-on is a federated identity service that permits a user to use one set of login credentials to gain access to multiple systems and applications.
 This way, users do not need to provide their credentials multiple times when they switch between systems.
 Based on a user’s profile and role definition, once they are logged into a system, they are only given the access allowed to them.
 For example, if a healthcare professional needs to look up patient information, they must first present the appropriate credentials to the system.
 Next, the system looks up the information it was provided and ensures the user’s information is current.
 Once the credentials are verified, the requester will be granted access to the file or resource based on the authorization the user has been granted.
 Finally, a key and very important element to an IAM system is the ability to audit user actions and their access for compliance or investigatory purposes.

 Why Is Identity Access Management Important?

 IAM solutions help organizations meet industry compliance requirements and help them save costs by minimizing the time needed to deal with user account related issues.
-Identity and access management standardizes and even automates critical aspects of managing identities, authentication, and authorization, saving IT time and money and reducing risk to the business.
+Identity and access management standardizes and even automates critical aspects of managing identities, authentication, and authorization, saving time and money while reducing risk to the business.